KmolYuan/Pyslvs-UI/README.md

 # Introduction

-A GUI-based tool solving 2D linkage subject.
+A GUI-based tool use to solving 2D linkage subject.

 + **Planar Linkages Simulation**: Kernel from [Solvespace] with Python bundle (SWIG).

++ **Mechanical Synthesis**:

+    - **Number and Type Synthesis**: Cython algorithm use to find out structure possibilities of the mechanism.

-+ **Dimensional Synthesis**: Kernel from three Cython algorithm API (rewrite).
+    - **Dimensional Synthesis**: Kernel from three Cython algorithm API (rewrite).

 Compatible with Python 3.5, PyQt 5.7 (for PyQtChart) and above.